Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Science Interpretation

 In this work, we only consider information from the linear and Poisson noise scales of the cross power spectrum.
-Non-linear clustering scales also contain crucial information on galaxy evolution as well as the underlying cosmology.
-For example, emission from satellite galaxies and the contribution of IHL can be constrained by the amplitude and shape of the non-linear power spectrum \citep[e.g., ][]{2012Natur.490..514C, 2014Sci...346..732Z,2021arXiv210303882C}.
-As we have demonstrated that a high-SNR measurement can be achieved by cross-correlating SPHEREx with current or upcoming galaxy surveys, it is promising to extract more constraints from non-linear scales.
+Nonlinear clustering scales also contain crucial information on galaxy evolution as well as the underlying cosmology.
+For example, emission from satellite galaxies and the contribution of IHL can be constrained by the amplitude and shape of the nonlinear power spectrum \citep[e.g., ][]{2012Natur.490..514C, 2014Sci...346..732Z,2021arXiv210303882C}.
+As we have demonstrated that a high-SNR measurement can be achieved by cross-correlating SPHEREx with current or upcoming galaxy surveys, it is promising to extract more constraints from nonlinear scales.

-\subsection{Science from Near-Infrared EBL Tomography}
+\subsection{Science from Near-infrared EBL Tomography}